dragosprju/jobshop2015/README.md

 ## Language

-The website is in Romanian, however I think it can be translated by Google Translate just like any website. :)
+The original website is in Romanian, however I provided a Google Translate link at the top of the page. :)

 ## Changelog

+2020-May-21: Changed HTTP to HTTPS everywhere, since HTTPS wasn't required at that time.
+2020-May-21: Changed some Font Awesome icons to emojis, since Font Awesome wasn't working anymore for some reason.
 2020-May-21: Removed Google and Facebook code snippets.
 2015-March: Created website. :)